What Parents Should Know About the BCBA Annual Reporting Process

 November 21, 2025

 The BCBA annual reporting process plays a critical role in ensuring that providers in applied behavior analysis remain transparent, compliant, and effective.
-For parents and family members of children with autism, understanding this process can help them collaborate with board certified behavior analysts, monitor service quality, and advocate for best practices.
+For parents and family members of children with autism, understanding this process can help them collaborate with board-certified behavior analysts, monitor service quality, and advocate for best practices.

 This article examines the key components of BCBA reporting, including data requirements, common hurdles, technological solutions, ethical oversight, and publicly available certification data.
 By gaining insight into these areas, parents, educators, and professionals in New Jersey and North Carolina can make informed decisions and support sustainable ABA service delivery.